Chicago Child Custody Attorney

 - The child's access to other family members

 - The child's wishes (if they are old enough)

 Establishing an Agreement

 In many cases, parents will have the opportunity to come to their own child custody agreement via mediation and submit their proposal to the court for approval.
 The courts want to see parents work together on these agreements and continue to work together for the sake of the children post-divorce.

 If an agreement cannot be reached, attorneys will have to submit their clients' arguments to the court.
-Our team is well-versed in both these procedures and is ready to assuredly pursue a child custody arrangement that safeguards your role in your child's life.
+Our team of Chicago family law attorneys is well-versed in both these procedures and is ready to assuredly pursue a child custody arrangement that safeguards your role in your child's life.

 Ready to discuss your child custody concerns?
 Use our online form to request a free initial case evaluation today.